castorini/anserini/docs/experiments-cord19.md

 We provide instructions on how to build Lucene indexes for the collection using Anserini below, but if you don't want to bother building the indexes yourself, we have pre-built indexes that you can directly download:

-If you don't want to build the index yourself, you can download the latest pre-built copies here:

 | Version    | Type      | Size  | Link | Checksum |
 |:-----------|:----------|:------|:-----|:---------|
 | 2020-07-16 | Abstract  |  2.1G | [[Dropbox]](https://www.dropbox.com/s/9hfowxi7zenuaay/lucene-index-cord19-abstract-2020-07-16.tar.gz?dl=1)  | `c883571ccc78b4c2ce05b41eb07f5405`